 As observed in Figure 30, the highest risk posed to people and properties within the Lower Cynon SFRA is broadly associated with the network of named and unnamed ordinary watercourses which drain from the steep-hillsides of the Cynon and Clydach Valley.
-Whilst these channels have generally remained in a 'natural' condition, the watercourses have been modified on the hillsides in relation to the industrial legacy such as coal spoil tips and in later decades for forestry activities.
-These watercourses have also been heavily modified to accommodate urban development.
+Whilst these channels have generally remained in a 'natural' condition, the watercourses have been heavily modified to accommodate urban development.
 As a result, the primary risk to people and properties within the Lower Cynon SFRA is sourced from culvert inlets and bank breaches associated to the network of ordinary watercourses.